sshearing/Autocomplete/README.md

 **TernaryTree**

 The underlying data structure in the AutocompleteProvider is a TernaryTree.
-Originally, I had planned to use a Trie as the underlying datastructure.
+Originally, I had planned to use a Trie as the underlying data structure.
 Trie's have O(n) lookup and O(n) insertion, where n is the length of the key.
-Unfortunately, despite being very effecient time wise, they use a lot of wasted space.
+Unfortunately, despite being very efficient timewise, they use a lot of wasted space.
 Every Trie node has 26 children, quite a few of which may never get used (we wouldn't expect to see some combination of letters ever, such as "zzc").
 To solve the memory issue, I instead used a TernaryTree.
-TernaryTrees give up a little bit of time effeciency to gain a lot of space effeciency.
+TernaryTrees give up a little bit of time efficiency to gain a lot of space efficiency.
 Each node in the TernaryTree has exactly 3 children - reducing our memory overhead significantly.

-One possible issue with TernaryTree's is that they can beccome degenerate.
+One possible issue with TernaryTree's is that they can become degenerate.
 For example, if strings are added to the tree in alphabetical order, the TernaryTree would degenerate into linked lists, resulting in extremely bad time complexity performance.
 To solve this, the AutocompleteProvier shuffles